Nothing goes unseen on the internet.

 For big corporations, a stumble on social media can impact their share price, and for smaller companies, they can become a laughing stock online.

 Yes, it turns out, there is just such a thing as bad publicity.
-And there’s nothing worse than a social media fail.
+We’ve seen plenty of great moments in social media, but there’s nothing worse than a social media fail.

 However, as you’ll see below, bad press and social media backlash tend to last a short period, because it’s only a matter of time before another business is the hot seat for their blunder.